La Casa de Beneficencia y Maternidad de La Habana: Baby hatch

 The foundling wheel in Dublin was taken out of use in 1826 when the Dublin hospital was closed because of the high death rate of children there.

 Legacy

 La Casa de Beneficencia inspired the protagonist of Cecilia Valdés, written by Cirilo Villaverde.
-Cecilia Valdés is also the protagonist of Reinaldo Arenas's La Loma del Angel.
-Real characters that flourished from La Casa de Beneficencia were: the poet Gabriel de la Concepcion Valdés (Plácido), the priest Fray José Olallo Valdés, and the doctor Juan Bautista Valdés, among others.
+Cecilia Valdés is also the protagonist of Reinaldo Arenas's La Loma del Ángel.
+Real characters that flourished from La Casa de Beneficencia were: the poet Gabriel de la Concepción Valdés (Plácido), the priest Fray José Olallo Valdés, and the doctor Juan Bautista Valdés, among others.